Support and Further Help Statement

 A gentle clarification of boundaries

-Writing Well courses and Busy Corner Books services are designed to support reflection, learning, insight, and growth through writing.
+Busy Corner Books services are designed to support reflection, learning, insight, and growth through writing.
 Participants are always encouraged to share only what feels safe and appropriate.

 If you are experiencing significant distress, feel unsafe, or are concerned about harm to yourself or others, it is important to seek timely specialist support beyond what can be offered here.